Hiccup246/jameswatt/README.md

 ## 🌄 Future Improvements

-- Deploy and check lighthouse score and implement possible optimisations
-  - One warning of too many elements (927), which occurs at over 800 elements
-    - This is mainly caused by the large amount of technology icons and could be fixed by refactoring them to use less html or to dynamically inject them after the initial render
 - Look at placement of intro section water tank and maybe position higher on mobile devices